mmistakes/minimal-mistakes/about/index.md

 # Cristian Buc Calderon

 My research focuses on understanding how humans select one out of many competing actions.
 My past research tested specific predictions of the affordance competition hypothesis (Cisek & Kalaska, 2010, Ann.
 Rev. Neurosci.), both at the neural architecture and decision dynamics levels (Calderon et al., 2015, JEPG; Calderon et al., 2017, PNAS; Calderon et al., 2018, Front.
 Hum.
 Neurosci.; Calderon et al., 2018, Psychol.
 Rev.).
 More recently, I have been awarded a FWO postdoctoral fellow where I will investigate how the brain learns the optimal timing of individual actions within a sequence of actions (in collaboration with Michael Frank @ Brown University and Tom Verguts @ Ghent University).
 To carry out this project, I use computational modeling, behavioral and neural methods.
+PS: I took the picture of Pieter Verbeke (scroll down ;)).

 # Elise Lesage